 The ME/CFS guideline published by the National Institute for Health and Care Excellence (NICE) defines the treatment that people with ME receive.
-The guideline is currently being re-written, but until it is finalised outdated and harmful recommendations remain in place.
+A new guideline published in October 2021 transforms the care people with ME can expect receive.
+Find out more below.

-In England and Wales the NHS is obliged to follow NICE guidelines, and in Scotland and Northern Ireland they are the primary source used by health professionals.
+In England and Wales the NHS follows the NICE guidelines, and in Scotland and Northern Ireland they are the primary source used by health professionals.
 In reality, NICE guidelines have an impact on how people with ME are treated across the world.

 Latest News About NICE

 The next meeting of the All-Party Parliamentary Group on Myalgic Encephalomyelitis (APPG on ME) will take place from 2 – 3 pm on 24 November 2021.
 Email your MP asking them to attend, and help to ensure the new ME/CFS guideline is implemented.
 Find their contact details at: https://members.parliament.uk/FindYourMP This meeting will focus on the

 The updated NICE guideline on ME/CFS contains substantial changes that alter the treatment and management of people with ME in England and Wales*.
 We need your help to tell doctors and other medical staff that the recommended treatments for people with ME have changed.
 We want to get the message out that there are new

 #MEAction UK and NICE